 In most cases, a second offense will still be charged as a misdemeanor.
 However, the increased range of jail time faced coupled with higher fines is enough to make a second conviction a devastating experience.
 Consulting with an experienced drunk driving lawyer in Austin is essential to the defense of your case.
 A criminal defense attorney that that regularly handles these cases can help guide you through a process that can sometimes be intimidating.

-Second DWI Defense Lawyer in Austin TX
+Texas Second DWI Defense Lawyer

-Contact Kevin Bennett today to discuss the circumstances surrounding your arrest in Austin, Travis County, Pflugerville, Lago Visto, Lakeway and the surrounding areas.
+If you or someone you know has been arrested for a second DWI, contact Kevin Bennett today to discuss the circumstances surrounding your arrest in Austin, Travis County, Pflugerville, Lago Visto, Lakeway and the surrounding areas.
 Kevin Bennett is a tactical DWI defense attorney in Austin who will strategically plan a defense that will give you the best chance of avoiding the most severe penalties that are associated with your alleged charges.

 Call The Law Office of Kevin Bennett today at (512) 476-4626 to learn more about your options following an arrest.
 Your initial consultation is free, and it is a vital step in preparing your defense and protecting your future.

-- Operating a Motor Vehicle in Texas According to Texas Penal Code Ann. § 32.24
+- Operating a Motor Vehicle in Texas

 An individual can be charged with a DWI if he or she operates a motor vehicle in public, while intoxicated.
 The defendant is considered intoxicated if his or her blood alcohol content (BAC) is .08 or higher, or if after consuming drugs or alcohol, he or she shows an inability to operate his or her mental or physical faculties in a normal way.